Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 4.1.
 Customer Access.
 MongoDB Atlas supports multiple authentication and authorization options and methods to give you the flexibility to meet your individualized requirements and needs.
 You are responsible for understanding the security configuration options available to you and the impact of your selected configurations on your MongoDB Atlas environment, which consists of a web application administrative interface (“MongoDB Atlas UI”) and any MongoDB Atlas Cluster you deploy.
 MongoDB Atlas provides you with configurable authentication and authorization options for both the MongoDB Atlas UI and your MongoDB Atlas Clusters.

 4.1.1.
 MongoDB Atlas UI Authentication and Authorization.
 User credentials for the MongoDB Atlas UI are stored using industry standard and audited one-way hashes.
-The MongoDB Atlas UI supports two-factor authentication (2FA), as well as federated authentication functionality for Single Sign-On (SSO) utilizing Security Assertion Markup Language (SAML) or OpenID Connect (OIDC).
+The MongoDB Atlas UI supports multi-factor authentication (MFA), as well as federated authentication functionality for Single Sign-On (SSO) utilizing Security Assertion Markup Language (SAML).

 4.1.2.
 MongoDB Atlas Cluster Authentication and Authorization.
 Authentication control for a MongoDB Atlas Cluster is enabled by default with the Salted Challenge Response Authentication Mechanism (SCRAM).
-MongoDB Atlas also provides you with the ability to manage user authentication and authorization using your own Lightweight Directory Access Protocol (LDAP) server over TLS.
-A single LDAP over TLS (LDAPS) configuration applies to all MongoDB Atlas Clusters in a MongoDB Atlas Project.
-You may alternatively choose to manage user authentication with self-managed X.509 certificates.
+You may choose to manage user authentication with self-managed X.509 certificates or through AWS IAM Users or Roles.
 MongoDB Atlas allows you to define permissions for individual users or applications in order to restrict the Customer Data that is accessible in a query.
 Further, you may choose to assign each user a MongoDB Atlas Project-specific role, which authorizes that user to perform specific actions on the MongoDB Atlas Clusters within that MongoDB Atlas Project.
 You can review, limit, and revoke user access to your MongoDB Atlas Clusters at any time.
+MongoDB Atlas also provides you with the ability to manage user authentication and authorization using your own Lightweight Directory Access Protocol (LDAP) server over TLS.
+A single LDAP over TLS (LDAPS) configuration applies to all MongoDB Atlas Clusters in a MongoDB Atlas Project.

 4.1.3.
 Credential Requirements.
 As part of the configuration options, you may establish minimum password requirements (e.g., length, complexity) through your identity provider after federating authentication to the MongoDB Atlas UI via SAML and to the MongoDB Atlas Clusters via LDAPS.